2023 Most Popular Psychology Associate Degree Schools in Ohio

 About 85% of the students majoring in psychology at the school are women while 15% are male.

-A rank of #5 on this year’s list means University of Cincinnati - Clermont College is a great place for psychology students working on their associate degree.
-UC Clermont College is a moderately-sized public school located in the large suburb of Batavia.
+Out of the 11 schools in Ohio that were part of this year’s ranking, University of Cincinnati - Clermont College landed the # 5 spot on the list.
+UC Clermont College is a moderately-sized public school located in the suburb of Batavia.

 About 79% of the students majoring in psychology at the school are women while 21% are male.

-North Central State College did quite well in this year’s ranking of the most popular places for psychology students to get a associate degree.
-It came in at #6 on the list.
-Located in the rural area of Mansfield, North Central State College is a public school with a small student population.
+North Central State College came in at #6 in this year’s edition of the Most Popular Psychology Associate Degree Schools in Ohio ranking.
+Located in the rural area of Mansfield, North Central State College is a public college with a small student population.

 About 60% of the students majoring in psychology at the school are women while 40% are male.